BU-COVID-Tracing/covidApp/README.md

 #### 1. Clone or download the repository

 #### 2. Install dependencies
+Navigate to the folder and run
 ```
 yarn install
 ```

 #### 3. Start app
-Connect to an Android and follow [these steps](https://reactnative.dev/docs/running-on-device), or use an AVD
+Connect to an Android device and follow [these steps](https://reactnative.dev/docs/running-on-device), or use an AVD.

+Then run

 ```
 yarn react-native run-android